Gem’s comment on my post Turning 23 > turning 13, in which I recalled some of the things I wanted most in the world 10 years ago, got me thinking.

 And of course, a lot of my angst also stemmed from unhappiness with how I looked.
 (Shock horror.)
 My body image issues weren’t about weight, but they certainly were about almost everything else.
 And I was just as concerned with female judgement, I think, as I was with my attractiveness to the opposite sex.
 I had this warped sense of reality, in hindsight.
 Thankfully, lot of the things I cared about then are no longer important to me.
 So I don’t have straight teeth.
 Perfect skin.
 Curly eyelashes.
 Ridiculous things I was at the time convinced would radically alter my life in their own right.
 Ah, adolescent delusions.
 Even if I was single, I now know they wouldn’t have.
 Even if I was single, the 23-year-old me is infinitely more comfortable in her own skin and far less concerned with fitting in.
 Nor do I have time to spend hours staring into a mirror and obsessing over my physical flaws.
-Bless you, real world and bless you, Dating sites for big beautiful women, you have been such a relief in my life.
+Bless you, real world.
 (And if I really believed my straight lashes were holding me back, I’d go out and buy mascara, but it’s far too much trouble for me to bother with whether it’s a glasses or contacts day.)

 That said…it amazed me how getting a boyfriend actually changed everything.
 This is sad to say and sad to admit, but it was a good thing.
 I didn’t expect being in a relationship to boost my confidence so much, but it really proved to me once and for all that I really could be liked for me.
 That even in my ugly duckling youth I wasn’t completely repellent.
 And that was something I could carry with me forever, from then on.